madprops/cromulant/README.md

 You can adjust the speed of the updates.

-## Game Loop
+## Usage

-You start a new game with 25 to 250 ants.
+You start with a set of `25` to `250` random ants (`100` by default).

-You get to read funny updates from the ants.

-You watch who gets the most triumphs or the most hits.
+You can specify this anytime through `Restart`.
+When you restart everything resets to zero like triumphs and hits.

+There are `1000` names available.
+This is used as the pool of names to select randomly.

+Every x minutes or seconds a new update from a random ant appears.

+The content of the update depends on a random number.

+It can be a triumph, a hit, travel, thought, sentence.

 The ant with the highest score is shown in the footer.

 Ants get merged and replaced over time.

-All of this happens automatically.

-You can manually trigger terminations or merges by clicking or middle clicking the images on the left.
+All of this happens automatically, though you can manually force actions by using the mouse on the portraits or main menu.
+Try click and middle click.

+Read [Algorithm](#algorithm) for more information about the mechanics.

 ## Installation